laureschemm/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 In coding, strive for clarity and conciseness.
 Write code that is easy to read, understand, and maintain.
 Avoid unnecessary complexity; it often leads to bugs and harder maintenance.
 Remember, you're not just writing code for the computer to execute but also for humans to read and collaborate on."

 This quote emphasizes the importance of keeping code simple and elegant, a principle that remains as relevant today as it was centuries ago when applied to art and design.
 It reminds us that while we may be tempted to solve problems with intricate or novel solutions, the most enduring and effective code is often that which is straightforward and well-structured.

+# 2024-01-08
+- "Today's programming wisdom is to embrace the power of simplicity.
+Write clean, readable code that's easy to understand and maintain.
+Always remember that 'Premature optimization is the root of all evil' as Donald Knuth said.
+Keep your code modular and reusable, follow the DRY (Don't Repeat Yourself) principle.
+Optimize for clarity first, then for performance.
+Continuously learn and adapt to new technologies and best practices, but also value the art of debugging and troubleshooting.
+Lastly, invest time in testing and writing automated tests to ensure the robustness of your software."

+In brief:
+"Simplicity is key in coding today.
+Emphasize readability, avoid premature optimization, write DRY code, prioritize clarity, stay adaptable, and always重视 testing."